What is the Credit Gateway?

 How are ALC corrections handled?

 Although generally we do not correct transactions with incorrect transaction data, there may be instances in which corrections are needed.
-For instance, a remitter may send a payment using a valid, configured account ID, but one that is associated with the ALC of another agency.
-Alternatively, an agency may determine that its own account ID is associated with an ALC that needs to be updated.
+For instance, a remitter may send a payment using a valid, configured account number, but one that is associated with the ALC of another agency.

 The Credit Gateway is able to correct erroneous ALC information for those transactions originally processed through the Credit Gateway.
-Requests for ALC changes to Credit Gateway transactions should be initiated through US Bank, using the contact information provided above.
+Requests for ALC changes to Credit Gateway transactions should be initiated through the Credit Gateway Customer Care, using the contact information provided above.

 How are agency-initiated Fedwire reversals and ACH returns handled?

-Fedwire reversals and ACH returns that agencies need to initiate are possible through the Gateway even for transactions that originally were deposited through FDS or REX.
-Requests for reversals and returns should be directed to US Bank, using the contact information provided above.
+Fedwire reversals and ACH returns that agencies need to initiate are possible through the Gateway.
+Requests for reversals and returns should be directed to the Credit Gateway Customer Care, using the contact information provided above.